Eating certain nutrients helps you to stay healthy. Sources of omega-3 are a good example; include them in your diet!

 Cod, pollock, flounder, shrimp, mussels, scallops, canned tuna, sardines, rainbow trout and smelt are among the less fatty fish and seafood that are high in omega-3 fatty acids.

 Fish contains as much protein as meat.
 It generally contains few calories and also contains a number of essential minerals, such as phosphorus, magnesium, zinc, copper, iron, selenium and iodine.
-Is it important to you to stay healthy?
-Adopt healthy eating habits and eat fish regularly!
+Are you concerned about your health?
+Adopt healthy eating habits and add fish to your menu regularly!

 Other sources of omega-3 fatty acids

-Fish is not one of your favourite foods?
-Fortunately, omega-3 fatty acids are found in several other foods.
+Fish is not one of your favorite foods?
+Fortunately, omega-3s can be found in many other foods.
 A particular type of omega-3 fatty acids, ALA, comes from a plant-based source.
 Flaxseed, soybean, or canola oils, walnuts, flaxseed and soybeans are a good source of this type of omega-3 fatty acids.
-Additionally, a number of foods are now enriched with omega-3 fatty acids such as milk, eggs, margarine, yogurt and bread.
+In addition, many foods are now enriched with omega-3 fatty acids, such as milk, eggs, margarine, yogurt and bread.

 Omega-3 supplements are also available on the market.
-Their use is generally considered to be beneficial and safe.
-However, these supplements can cause certain adverse effects such as nausea, stomach aches, eructation (belching) or bad breath.
-Taking them with food minimizes this unpleasantness.
-Additionally, they may not be suitable for people taking certain blood thinners.
-Speak to your pharmacist in order to make an informed choice.
+Their use is generally considered beneficial and safe.
+However, these supplements may cause some side effects such as nausea, stomach aches, eructation (belching) or bad breath.
+Taking them with food minimizes these inconveniences.
+Also, they may not be suitable for people using certain blood-thinning medications.
+Consult your pharmacist to make an informed choice.

-There are plenty of reasons to include fish and other sources of omega-3!
-Now, it’s up to you to decide how to include them in your diet.
-Use canola or soybean oil more often to cook foods.
-Add ground flaxseed or walnuts to yogurt, in a muffin mix or in breakfast cereal.
+There are plenty of reasons to include fish and other sources of omega-3 in your meals!
+Now, it's up to you to figure out how to make them a bigger part of your eating routine.
+Use canola or soybean oil more often to cook food.
+Add ground flaxseed or walnuts to yogurt, muffin mixes or breakfast cereals.
 Use your imagination to the benefit of your health!